SoumyaSagnik/Extended-Notes/topics/useReducer/readme.md

 # useReducer

-useReducer allows us to mnage state and re-render a component whenever that state changes.
+useReducer allows us to manage state and re-render a component whenever that state changes.
 The idea behind useReducer is that it gives you a more concrete way to handle complex state.

 The `useReducer()` takes in two parameetrs to start with.
 The first one is the reducer which is a function that we perform on our state to get new state and it's also gonna have an initial value (the second one).